ldudanova/Travel-Blog-Japan/README.md

 # Travel-Blog-Japan-
 The web site is about traveling in Japan with some tips and suggetions

-Website was made WITHOUT Bootstrap4 using plain CSS and Javascript, and a bit of jQuery
+Website was made WITHOUT Bootstrap4 using plain CSS and jQuery